 And therein lies the problem, especially if you are stocking up with a family.
 Beans, rice, olive oil, salt, SPAM, oats, and canned tomatoes won’t get you very far.
 Yes, you will increase your chances of surviving.
 But food fatigue is real and I personally would not want to convince small children that eating those same foods again for the thirteenth day in a row is fun.
 So let’s look at three reasons why these lists are worthless when you are building a pantry and what you should be doing instead as you get started.

 No One Eats Like That

 If you look at these lists, they focus on storage of items that last a long time.
 There certainly is value to this if you are preparing for worst case scenarios, something we’ll look at in later posts.
 But the reality is that no one eats like that if they have a choice.
 I’m assuming since you are reading this that you currently still have a choice regarding the kinds of foods to put in your pantry and use on a regular basis.

-You need to fill your panty with the foods that your family actually eats no matter what the lists say.
-So you should focus on building up a pantry full of food that is practical, economical, tastes good, and that everyone will enjoy eating when difficult times come.
+You need to fill your pantry with the foods that your family actually eats no matter what the lists say.
+So you should focus on building up a pantry full of food that is practical, economical, tastes good, and that everyone will enjoy eating if difficult times come.

 Most Emergencies Will Be Relatively Short Term